-• make you stronger (J Strength Cond Res, Nov 2012;26(11):3081-8), or
+• make you stronger or improve fitness level (J Strength Cond Res, Nov 2012;26(11):3081-8)

 Mechanism of Passing Out

 During vigorous exercise, your legs drive your heart, your heart does not drive your legs.
 First, your leg muscles contract and squeeze the blood vessels near them to pump blood toward your heart.
 Then the increased amount of blood returning to your heart stretches the heart and causes it to beat faster and with more force.
 Then your leg muscles relax and the veins near them fill with blood to start the next cycle.
 When you run fast, your leg muscles do a considerable amount of the work pumping blood through your body.
 If you stop suddenly, the blood pools in your legs and your heart has to pick up the slack.
 At the end of a long race, your heart may not be able to pump more blood, so not enough reaches your brain and you end up unconscious.
-Cooling down will prevent this.
+Cooling down will help prevent this.

 The treatment is to lie the person on their back, raise their feet high over their head and wait for them to revive.
 If they are not alert within seconds, you should realize that there are more serious causes of unconsciousness and get medical help immediately.
 When a person passes out during a race, it can be caused by something that can be fatal such as a heart attack, irregular heartbeats or heat stroke (Physician and Sportsmedicine, 2003;31(3):23-29).